runemadsen/runemadsen-2012/writings/printing-code/lecture-color.md

 Contrast of Hue
 ---------------

-One of Itten's seven color contrasts is the contrast of hue, where the base rule is: the bigger the distance in hue, the bigger the contrast.
+The contrast of hue describes the contrast between different color hues.
+The bigger the distance in hue, the bigger the contrast.

 A pure triadic color scheme is the extreme instance of hue contrast.

 Contrast of hue is extremely expressive, especially in brilliant colors.

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/color/itten_hue_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/color/itten_hue.jpg" />